Samuel-0228/Portfolio/README.md

 # Samuel’s Portfolio

 This is my personal portfolio website.
-Built with plain HTML, CSS, and JavaScript.
+Built with JavaScript, CSS, and HTML.

 SAMUEL.